danbev/learning-iot/doc/bluetooth.md

 Gormsen who united the tribes of Denmark into a single kingdom, and the logo is rune skrift of his initials H and B.

-One master and up to 7 active slaves in what is referred to as a piconet.
+One master/controler and up to 7 active slaves/peripherals in what is referred to as a piconet.
 But a piconet can have up to 255 parked slaves.

 Baseband modes in the connected state:
 * active